raganwald/braythwayt.com/_posts/posterous-reposts/2012-03-29-a-womans-story.md

 ---

-Today Gwen is retired, and like most retirees, she asks her [son](http://braythwayt.com) to help her with computers.
+Gwen has now retired, and like most retirees, she asks her [son](http://braythwayt.com) to help her with computers.
 She likes her Mac and runs a small business buying and selling books on line.
 What does she have to say about the difficulties she faced breaking into a male-dominated industry?

 "I had it easy.
 The computer didn't care that I was a woman or that I was black.
 Most women had it much harder."